 If you would like to opt-out, please complete this form and return it to us.

 We cannot process your request without this information.

 Please include contact information to receive an acknowledgement.

+Gender:

+First name:

+Last name:

+Date of birth:

+NHS Number:

+Registered GP Practice:

+Email address:

+Postal address:

+Postcode:

+Are you completing this form on behalf of another

+person?

+□Yes □ No

+If yes, what is your relationship to this person?

+This form continues on the next page.

-Firstname: Lastname: Date of birth: NHS Number: Registered GP Practice: Email address: Postal address: Postcode: Are you completing this form on behalf of another person? ☐ Yes ☐ No. If yes, what is your relationship to this person?
-Please tick as appropriate; the person I am completing this form for: ☐ is under 16 and I am their legal guardian/have parental ☐ does not have capacity to give consent and I have lasting power of attorney or Court of Protection Deputyship for health and welfare.
-Please tick the box below: ☐ I have read the leaflet and understand consequences of opting out Your full name:
+Please tick as appropriate; the person I am completing this form for: is under 16 and I am their legal guardian/have parenta does not have capacity to give consent and I have lasting power of attorney or Court of Protection Deputyship for health and welfare.
+Please tick the box below: I have read the leaflet and understand consequences of opting out Your full name: Signature:

-You can send this form free of charge, in a sealed envelope, to: FREEPOST NLP - JOINED UP CARE RECORD (no postcode required)
+You can send this form free of charge, in a sealed envelope, to:

+FREEPOST NLP - JOINED UP CARE RECORD (no postcode required)